 Jones Fellowship Guidelines

-The College of Agricultural Sciences and Natural Resources at Texas Tech University is pleased to present the Helen DeVitt Jones Graduate Fellowship.
+The Davis College of Agricultural Sciences & Natural Resources at Texas Tech University is pleased to present the Helen DeVitt Jones Graduate Fellowship.
 Helen DeVitt Jones was a member of one of the great ranching families of West Texas.
 She graduated from the University of California at Berkeley and later returned to Lubbock where she immediately began investing in Texas Tech University to fulfill her vision of bringing a better life to students of all ages, races, and needs.

 The purpose of the Jones Fellowship is to develop the capacity of future researchers and teachers in an agricultural and natural resources context.
 Graduate students from all academic units in the College will benefit from the Foundation's generous endowment.
 These academic units currently include Animal and Food Sciences; Plant and Soil Science; Landscape Architecture; Natural Resources Management; Agricultural and Applied Economics; and Agricultural Education and Communications.
-Additional academic units within the College may be added by action of the CASNR Research Committee.
-This fellowship will be used to recruit high quality, outstanding new students into a graduate program in CASNR.
+Additional academic units within the College may be added by action of the Davis College Research Committee.
+This fellowship will be used to recruit high quality, outstanding new students into a graduate program in Davis College.
 Current students may apply, but preference will be given to incoming, new graduate students.